augchan42/augchan42.github.io/_posts/2024-01-21-Playing with Haystack.md

 date: 2024-01-21
 header-style: text
 catalog: true
-description: "A developer's tips and experiences working with the Haystack LLM framework, covering version differences (1.x vs. 2.x beta), developing with a forked repository, managing dependencies, and contributing to the open-source project."
+description: "My practical tips and experiences from working with the Haystack LLM framework.
+I cover version differences (1.x vs. 2.x beta), the benefits of developing with a forked repository, managing Python dependencies for projects like this, and how to contribute back to open-source."
 tags:
   - haystack-framework
   - llm